-Committed to diversity and the needs of diverse communities, we are focused on responding to emerging mental health issues and on providing solutions for businesses and organizations that are challenged or recovering from economic hardship.
+Committed to diversity and the needs of diverse communities, we are focused on responding to emerging mental health issues, and on providing solutions for businesses and organizations that are recovering from economic hardship, or are preparing for growth.
 Our graduates are taking what they learn at Phillips back into the world and are making significant and important changes.